nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ------------
 ### Saving the data

-UNOFAS data are saved in a `.json` file in the same application folder as the program automatically after any command that changes the data.
+UNOFAS data are saved in a `.json` file in the data folder found in the same folder the application is in.
+Data is written each time a command that alters the data in the list is executed.
 There is no need to save manually.

 ------------